 Incidentally, South Riverdale was the location of my own first purchase back in 1986 when my partner and I bought a barely habitable cat-sprayed cockroach-infested symphony-in-pink two bedroom semi for $87,000 (I'm pictured on the front porch above!)
 It was a definite contender for being the cheapest house in the entire city and, as a full time university student slash waiter, was one of the few properties available within our shoestring budget.
 Yup, at the tender age of 21 I gave myself up for the overwhelming satisfaction of home ownership by purchasing the only house we could afford that didn't contain tainted urea formaldehyde insulation.
 Elated and aspirational with desire from the point of purchase until closing, on moving day my mood dramatically changed at the horrifying realization of what we had done.
 Walking into a crappy decrepit property with absolutely zero redeeming features and an extensive list of must-dos (including the vomit-inducing stench of cat urine), despite my brave face and stiff upper lip, within the hour of getting the keys I was already distraught.
 By the next morning, having awoken to a lashing thunderstorm which had ripped off a section of the poorly patched roof leaving raindrops and tears pouring in the kitchen, I succumbed to the daunting realization we had bitten off more than we could chew.
 Whatever momentary pride I might have fleetingly held under the sanctity of homeownership, within 72 hours I had to concede defeat by wailing to my partner how I simply could not live there.
 Three weeks later, with a lot of sweat equity and a $3000 cash advance on the newly-acquired Visa that accompanied our entree into the exclusive perks of homeownership (here, have some more debt!), we sold our $87,000 house for $121,000.
 This misadventure would signal the beginning of my climb up, down and laterally along a property ladder which, over a span of twenty-five years has criss-crossed seven Toronto neighbourhoods, both Canadian coasts, and currently totals 19 personal residences (here's my latest project in The Tales From Tennis Crescent).
 Despite the tears, frustration, and the occasional "Why the hell do I do this?" proclamations, I cherish how putting my own personal stamp on 'Home' satiates and honours my creative expression.
 After 24 years since losing my real estate virginity to my first home on DeGrassi Street, perhaps one might say I had A Nose For Leslieville?

 The rebirth and rejuvenation of our urban landscape is an interesting phenomenon that, with careful analysis, can be predicted; there are several clues as to which Toronto neighbourhood will rejuvenate next (you can start by seeing how closely your potential property purchase aligns with these 7 Factors For A Winning Location).
 However, while gentrification narratives have historically focused on the displacement of the poor, as we've moved into a global economy where money has no borders, gentrification is no longer about the middle class displacing the working class; it's now about new levels of affluence putting down stakes amidst the existing occupants of any location.
-I explored this phenomenon on my site houseporn.ca in an article about Forest Hill, a wealthy midtown neighbourhood which was once predominantly Jewish.
+I explored this phenomenon on my site Houseporn.ca in an article about Forest Hill, a wealthy midtown neighbourhood which was once predominantly Jewish.
 Today, houses are being purchased for $4mil and being torn down, only to see monster houses going up in their place and selling for $15mil to foreign residents from Asia and Russia.
 For a fascinating insight into the culture wars of shelter, A $15 Million Mansion In Toronto’s Tony Forest Hill shares how even the old-monied Toronto elite are having their status ursurped by the arrival of massive monster homes; in this twist of events, canyons of grey stucco now overshadow even the largest vintage manses, and render the old-money yards, pools, and cabanas devoid of sunlight.
-That's right - even Toronto's rich are being marginalized in this day and age!
+That's right - even Toronto's rich are being marginalized by the Super Rich in this day and age!
 What's important to note, however, is that when an established centally-located neighbourhood is seeing original houses being torn down and new ones being constructed in their place for price tags which are two or three times higher in cost, the new precedent-setting values create a ripple effect in all the surrounding neighbourhoods and beyond, setting a new bar on how expensive (and how big) future new build properties can be.
 In fact, this is exactly what is happening in the original City of Toronto.

 The Arrival Of The Condo